-Since October 2004, Mercy House has also sheltered survivors of trafficking in persons.
-The majority of these have been from Thailand, while others have come from other African States.
+While the majority of the women are from Thailand, others come from different African States.
 Over the past few years there has been an increase in the number of South African survivors.
 There has also been an increase in the number of women willing to testify against their perpetrators in court.

-The Department gives approximately 40% towards the running costs of the shelter.
-The rest of the costs have to be gained through fund-raising.
-Misean Cara, Mercy Solidarity Fund, the S.A.
-Bishops’ Lenten Appeal Fund and the S.A.
-Bishops’ Foundation among others have enabled this project to continue assisting the women who need protection.
-Of course the parishioners, the students of the local Mercy school and many generous individuals often give donations in kind.
+The Department of Social Development gives approximately 40% towards the running costs of the shelter.
+The rest of the costs have to be secured through fundraising.
+Misean Cara, the Mercy Solidarity Fund, the South African Bishops’ Lenten Appeal Fund and the S.A.
+Bishops’ Foundation, among others, enable this project to continue.
+Parishioners, students of the local Mercy school and many generous individuals often give donations in kind.

 Demonstration against Human Trafficking

-The goal of the Mercy House project is: To walk with homeless traumatized women as they rediscover their self worth and find their place in society.
+The goal of Mercy House continues to be: To walk with homeless traumatized women as they rediscover their self worth and find their place in society.
 Each year an average of sixty women and twenty-five children are provided with shelter and the basic comforts of life.
 Usually the women are accommodated from three to six months while they seek employment and earn enough money to rent a room or flat.
-In the last two years there has been an increase in the number of pregnant women who are in need of protection.
-Some of these women have needed to spend a longer time in the shelter.
+In the case of pregnant women in need of protection their stay is sometimes longer.

 While the women are in Mercy House, they receive individual counselling and all the professional care they may need.
 Fortunately, hospitals, clinics, churches as well as the law courts are all close by, making it easier to access these services.

 One of the objectives of the project is to empower women towards financial independence through income generating skills.
-Some of the skills that are taught are: computer literacy, child care education, hair styling, typing, baking, fabric painting, hand and machine sewing and pattern-drafting.
-In the life skills programme the women are taught communication skills, how to draw up a CV, budgeting, conflict management, team building and setting personal goals.
-Health education is also dealt with as most of the women are HIV positive.
+Some of the skills taught are: computer literacy, child care education, hair styling, typing, baking, fabric painting, hand and machine sewing and pattern-drafting.
+In the life-skills programme the women are taught communication skills, how to draw up a CV, budgeting, conflict management, team building and setting personal goals.
+Health education is also dealt with, as most of the women are HIV positive.

-There is a children’s programme that caters for any children who are staying with their mothers.
+We also have a children’s programme catering for any children who are staying with their mothers.
 The older ones are able to attend a nursery school in the neighbourhood.

-The Bophelo Outreach Project which is sponsored by Mercy House aims to promote a greater understanding of Trafficking in Persons, gender based violence and HIV/AIDS through awareness and education campaigns offered to the public in general.
+The Bophelo Outreach Project, sponsored by Mercy House, aims to promote a greater understanding of Trafficking in Persons, gender- based violence and HIV/AIDS through awareness and education campaigns offered to the general public.